luisnaranjo733/isbn/README.md

 + Occasionally, when trying to scan the exit_code.png barcode, my phone picks up an EAN_8 barcode with some strange number.

+## Future Idea

++ Add a manual input GUI for barcodes that are not found in the worldcat database

++ Text to speech verification with the android API's

++ Multiple ISBN lookup API's to fall back on if a query is not found on worldcat